BushLife - Wilderness First Aid Mistakes Hero

 Hiker tending to his injuries

 Another overlooked and common mistake is not properly cleaning and dressing a wound.
-In a remote setting, you are more prone to infection due to exposure to dirt, bacteria, and other contaminants.
+In a remote environment, you are more prone to infection due to exposure to dirt, bacteria, and other contaminants.
 Failing to clean and dress wounds correctly can lead to complications and impede the process of healing.

 When treating a wound, clean it thoroughly with clean water or a mild antiseptic solution.
 Avoid applying hydrogen peroxide or alcohol – as it can damage healthy tissue and delay healing.
 Gently remove any debris or foreign objects using sterile tweezers if available.